tedeh/jayson/README.md

 #### Batches

 A batch request is an array of individual requests that are sent to the server as one.
-Doing a batch request is very simple in Jayson and consists of constructing an `Array` of individual requests (created by not passing a callback to `Client.prototype.request`) that is then itself passed to `Client.prototype.request`.
+Doing a batch request is very simple in Jayson and consists of constructing an array of individual requests (created by not passing a callback to `Client.prototype.request`) that is then itself passed to `Client.prototype.request`.

 Client example in [examples/batch_request/client.js](examples/batch_request/client.js):